OnkelTem/ts-zello-player/README.md

 ## TODO

-- [ ] Finish this README
+- Finish this README
-- [ ] Record a short helping screencast
+- Record a short helping screencast
-- [ ] Fetch images from ID3 tags and previews from YouTube videos and post them optionally during playback
-- [ ] Add _retry strategy_ selection to the command line options
+- Add _retry strategy_ selection to the command line options